-The Modern Christmas Tree is featured in the Governors Mansion this holiday season.
+The Modern Christmas Tree stands tall in the Colorado Governor’s Mansion this holiday season.
 Three of the mid-century modern trees are in the window under a famous chandelier from the White House.

-The Colorado Governor’s Residence, also known as the Cheesman-Boettcher Mansion began as a landmark private home, was transformed into a display of old-world elegance and remains one of the west’s true treasure houses as it approaches its second century.
-Part executive residence, part repository of museum-quality furnishings and objects d’art, the house is a meeting place for the past and the future.
-By fulfilling this potential, Colorado itself is reflected, as the state unfolds from the hearts and dreams of its pioneers to become a truly cosmopolitan crossroads.
+The Colorado Governor’s Mansion is also known as the Cheesman-Boettcher Mansion.
+It is a landmark private home, leading into a display of old-world elegance.
+As it approaches its second century, it remains one of the west’s true treasure houses.
+In addition, the home creates a lively feeling through many classic features.
+For example, its part executive residence, part repository of museum-quality furnishings and objects d’art.
+As a result, this home is a meeting place for both the past and the future.
+By fulfilling this potential, the home reflects Colorado itself, as the state unfolds from the hearts and dreams of its pioneers to become a truly cosmopolitan crossroads.

 Photos by JC Buck.